-The amount of cashback earnings given to members differs with each cashback site, but, Quidco.co.uk stated, in 2020, on their homepage: "Our average member earns £280 per year".
-The amount of cashback given by retailers varies greatly and differs between the cashback sites themselves, but it's typical to expect 2% of a purchase to be returned as cashback.
-The amount of retailers who work with cashback sites fluctuates, but the big cashback sites tend to have in the region of 5000 retailers to choose from.
-Cashback sites are generally free to join and become a member of; although some provide 'paid' plus accounts.
-The move away from purchasing with hard cash (coins and notes) to digital payment, especially with smartphones, has opened up bricks and mortar retailing to cashback sites that previously relied on online sales, so expect large cashback sites to begin offering their own mobile app if they already have not done so.
+The amount of potential cashback earnings given to members differs with each cashback site, but, in 2021, the Quidco homepage stated that: "Our average active member pockets £300 each year".
+There is no standard amount of cashback given by each retailer listed on a cashback site.
+Likewise, potential earnings differ between the various cashback platforms.
+The amount of retailers who work with cashback sites fluctuates, but the big cashback sites tend to have in the region of 4500-5000 retailers to choose from.
+Cashback sites are generally free to join, but some provide 'paid' plus accounts.

 A little history

-Affiliate programs are run as either standalone (Amazon etc) or are ran by an intermediary affiliate network (such as: Tradedoubler, Commission Junction, Affiliate Window (Awin), DGM).
-Due to the complexity of running an affiliate program -- creating unique tracking links for clicks and sales -- the majority of retailers tend to work with affiliate networks.
-Some of the first businesses to provide a affiliate scheme in the UK were: Amazon, Littlewoods Index, Ebay, Currys, Asos, PC World, Dixons, Argos, Debenhams, Kays, Comet, Jungle, Superfi, YOOX, HMV, Dial-A-Phone, Phones4U and Carphone Warehouse.
+Due to the complexity of running an affiliate referral program -- creating unique tracking links and cookies -- the majority of retailers tend to work with intermediary affiliate networks.
+Some of the first UK businesses to provide an affiliate referral program were: Amazon, Littlewoods Index, Ebay, Currys, Asos, PC World, Dixons, Argos, Debenhams, Kays, Comet, Jungle, Superfi, YOOX, HMV, Dial-A-Phone, Phones4U and Carphone Warehouse.